- Taking Courses Outside the Faculty

 After the marking scheme has been made known by the last date to enrol in the course, the instructor may not change it or the relative weight of assessments without the consent of a simple majority of students attending the class, provided the vote is announced no later than in the previous class.
-Any changes must be reported to the division or the department.
+Any changes must be reported to the Office of the Registrar and Student Services.
 The only exception to this is in the case of the declaration of a disruption.
-[Please see the University’s Policy on Academic Continuity.]
+(Please see the University’s Policy on Academic Continuity.)

 In the event that this policy has not been followed, a student may petition to have the course removed from the record, provided such a petition is filed no later than the last day of classes.

 Instructors shall return by the deadline one or more marked assignments worth a combined total of at least 10% of the total course mark for H courses and 20% for Y courses.

 The deadline for returning such marked work shall be the last regularly-scheduled class meeting prior to the deadline to cancel without academic penalty, with one exception: for courses that run the entire Fall/Winter Session (Y1Y or H1Y courses), the deadline shall be the last regularly-scheduled class meeting of the first week of classes in January.